 Single-sided deafness (SSD) occurs when you have little to no hearing in one ear and normal hearing in the other.
 It can happen suddenly at any age and sometimes it can return by itself, but if it doesn't, treatment might be required.

 Aaron suddenly lost his hearing in his right ear overnight.
 Not only did he lose his hearing but he also lost his connection to one of his most favorite things in the world- nature.
-His hearing loss changed his personality and even made him withdrawal from the ones he loved most.
-After talking with his audiologist, he knew the Baha® 5 SuperPower is exactly what he needed to have 360 degrees of sound again.
+His hearing loss changed his personality and even made him withdraw from the ones he loved most.
+After talking with his audiologist, he knew the Baha® System was exactly what he needed to have 360 degrees of sound again.

 Hearing with two ears (called binaural hearing) provides clear advantages.